 In another bowl, combine the egg yolks, water, 3 tablespoons flour and salt; mix together until smooth.

 Gently fold the beaten egg whites into the yolks mixture to make a batter.

 Preheat a deep fryer to 375 F. and add oil for frying.

-Dip each chili into the batter and then place on a saucer.
+Dip each chile into the batter and then place on a saucer.

-Slide the stuffed chilies from the saucer into the hot oil.
+Slide the stuffed chiles from the saucer into the hot oil.

-Fry about 4 minutes, until the chilies are puffed and golden.
+Fry about 4 minutes, until the chiles are puffed and golden.